3 Women Who Shattered Glass Ceilings In The Bible…

-Here are three women who shattered glass ceilings in the New Testament:
+Here are three women in the Bible who shattered glass ceilings in the New Testament:

 Martha of Bethany

 Martha complained about her sister’s laziness, but Jesus rebuked her when He said, “Martha, Martha, you are worried and troubled about many things.
 Only a few things are important, even just one.
 Mary has chosen the good thing.
 It will not be taken away from her” (Luke 10:41-42).